-If you’re looking for retrospec longboard and you don’t have the time for intense comparison shopping then get this Retrospec Zed Bamboo Longboard.
-Strong board, nice design, good speed & control, comes fully assembled.
-Good for both beginners and experts.
+If you are in the market for a Retrospec longboard and you don’t have the time to compare these boards, then I recommend the Retrospec Zed Bamboo Longboard.
+This is a strong board, great design with good speed & control and comes fully assembled.
+A good board for both beginners and experts.

 Longboarding is one of the best ways to pass your free time.
-Riding around the town in your longboard can bring happiness and calm your mind.
+Riding around town on your longboard can bring joy and even calm the mind.

-Plus if you learn to do some tricks with your longboard then that is another level of joy.
+In addition, you learn to do some tricks with your longboard that can even be more exciting for any longboard enthusiast.

-Retrospec is a longboard manufacturing brand with some best selling products in their collection.
-It was basically a bicycle brand in the beginning.
-From there, they have emerged in the longboard business and became a very popular one.
+Retrospec is a longboard manufacturing brand with some best selling boards in their collection.
+Initially this company was a bicycle manufacturer, however, they have emerged in the longboard industry and became a very popular brand.

-Today I am going to review some of the top longboards of this brand and discuss if they are worth giving a shot.
-Let’s begin the Retrospec Longboard Review now.
+Today I am going to review some of the top longboards of this brand to see if they are worth giving it a shot.
+Without any further ado, let’s review these Retrospec Longboards.

 Retrospec Longboard Review

 1. Retrospec Zed Bamboo Longboard Skateboard

 I am going to start things off with the best selling longboard from Retrospec.
 It has been popular among the users right from the start.
 This board comes in two versions, namely the Cruiser and the Pintail.

 The Zed cruiser longboard is a gigantic board with a 44″ premium bamboo and 8 -ply maple deck.
 The width of the deck is 9.5″.
 You can easily guess that it will provide sufficient space no matter the size of the rider.
 The maximum weight capacity for this board is 220 lbs.